tejaspradhan/CI-CD-Dashboard-Application/readme.md

 ## Technologies Used
+- HTML, CSS, Bootstrap - for the front end
+- Flask - for developing the backend of the dashboard
-- Groovy Scripts - For Pipeline
+- Jenkins - for implementing CI/CD pipelines
-- Shell Scripts - For ssh actions
+- Liquibase - for database SCM
-- Maven
-- Liquibase
+- Spring boot admin

 ## Features